Young Environmental Scientist Network (YES-Net)

-Help us track macroinvertebrate populations in the Wappinger Creek!
-An expansion of our Water Life Field Trip, the 5 lesson stream ecology unit consists of two in-classroom pre lessons and two in-classroom post lessons, plus a field trip to the Cary Institute.
+Is there a stream near your school you’ve always wanted to incorporate into your lessons?
+Help us track macroinvertebrate populations in our streams!
+The 5 lesson stream ecology unit consists of two in-classroom pre lessons and two in-classroom post lessons, plus a field trip to the Cary Institute or your local stream.
 The lessons focus on life cycles, abiotic and biotic factors, data analysis and phenology.
 Cary educators teach two of the lessons and support teacher-led instruction for the remaining two.
 This program gives students and teachers an opportunity to expand their knowledge of some of ecology's "big ideas" as well as gives context to the field trip experience.
 Unit can be adapted to your local stream, call for more information.

-Five lesson unit - 4 classroom lessons taught by Cary Educator, 1 field trip
+Five lesson unit - 4 classroom lessons taught by a Cary Educator, 1 field trip

 Up to 30 students: $200

 30-60 students: $300

 There is a maximum of 60 students per field trip.

 1 class – 45 minute program: $100; $50 each additional class on the same day

 1 class – 90 minute program : $150; $75 each additional class on the same day